History of the Northern Territory: European exploration and settlement

+Following British settlement in New South Wales in 1788, four unsuccessful attempts were made to settle coastal areas of the Northern Territory prior to the establishment of Darwin.

+1824–1838

-Following the European settlement of Australian in 1788, four unsuccessful attempts were made to settle coastal areas of the Northern Territory prior to the establishment of Darwin.
-On 30 September 1824, British Captain James Gordon Bremer established Fort Dundas on Melville Island as a part of the Colony of New South Wales.
+On 30 September 1824, British Captain Gordon Bremer established Fort Dundas on Melville Island as a part of the Colony of New South Wales.
 Fort Dundas was the first settlement in Northern Australia.
 However, poor relations with the Tiwi people, cyclones, and other difficulties of tropical living, led to the Fort being abandoned in 1828.
 A second settlement was established on the Cobourg Peninsula at Raffles Bay on 18 June 1827.
 Fort Wellington was founded by Captain James Stirling, but it was also abandoned in 1829.

+1838–1861

 The British made a third attempt in 1838, establishing Fort Victoria at Port Essington on 27 October 1838.
-James Bremer was also in command of the new settlement, which was visited in July 1839 by HMS Beagle and her crew.
+Gordon Bremer was also in command of the new settlement, which was visited in July 1839 by HMS Beagle and her crew.
 Bremer left in 1839 and, following his departure, conditions in the settlement deteriorated.
 The Prussian naturalist and explorer Ludwig Leichhardt, travelled from Moreton Bay, overland to Port Essington.
 An unsuccessful migration scheme was tried, and the first Catholic priest, Father Angelo Confalonieri, arrived in the area in 1846.
 However, the settlement disbanded on 1 December 1849.

 European explorers made their last great, often arduous, and sometimes tragic, expeditions into the interior of Australia during the second half of the 19th century – some with the official sponsorship of the colonial authorities and others commissioned by private investors.
 By 1850, large areas of the inland were still unknown to Europeans.
 Trailblazers like Edmund Kennedy, and Ludwig Leichhardt, had met tragic ends during the 1840s, attempting to fill in the gaps, but explorers remained ambitious to discover new lands for agriculture or answer scientific questions.
 Surveyors also acted as explorers and the colonies sent out expeditions to discover the best routes for lines of communication.
 The size of expeditions varied considerably, from small parties of just two or three, to large, well-equipped teams, led by gentlemen explorers assisted by smiths, carpenters, labourers and Aboriginal guides, and accompanied by horses, camels or bullocks.